Special Educational Needs & Disabilities (SEND) Provision

 Within the SEND team, there is a range of expertise and specialisms:

-Angie Firkins - Learning Support Intervention Team Leader.
+Angie Firkins is the Learning Support Intervention Team Leader.
 Angie is responsible for the oversight of the Learning Support Assistants, ensuring that support is in place in lessons.
 She is also responsible for organisation of the Annual Review process for students with EHCPs.
-She is supported by Theresa Clement (Higher Level Teaching Assistant / Lead First Aider).
+She is supported by Theresa Clement (HLTA / Lead First Aider).

-Liz Harris - School Counsellor Available to talk with students regarding any problems or issues they may have.
+Liz Harris is the School Counsellor.
+She is available to talk with students regarding any problems or issues they may have.

 To identify at the earliest opportunity all children who need special consideration to support their physical, sensory, social, emotional, communication or cognitive development.